-The preferred material for the frame is therefore a well dried and aged coniferous hardwood.
+In wooden doors, the preferred material for the frame is therefore a well dried and aged coniferous hardwood.
 The hardwood provides the strength and the density, and the drying and ageing makes it less susceptible to expansion and contraction.
 A most commonly used wood in the manufacture of soundproof door frames is aged oak.
+Metal doors employ steel frames

-The outer faces on both sides of the door are usually made of HDF.
+The outer faces on both sides of "wooden" doors are usually made of MDF or HDF, and in metal doors the outer face is sheet steel.
 Importantly, one sheet is always thicker than the other in order to avoid the two boards having the same resonant frequency.
-The thicker (front-facing) board has an outward-protruding lip running around the edge of the door leaf.
-This lip is known as a rebate, and significantly blocks the passage of air between the door leaf and the aperture frame.
-It is always machined out of the thickness of the HDF sheet for strength and never is a separate (slightly larger) sheet of wood used to create the rebate.
+The thicker (front-facing) board has an outward- protruding lip running around the edge of the door leaf.
+This lip is known as a rebate, and significantly makess the passage of air between the door leaf and the aperture frame more difficult.
 Use of a full rebate is only possible with single-leaf doors.

-Soundproof door leaf showing internal frame, front and rear HDF faces, and rebate machined out of the front HDF face
+Soundproof door leaf showing a wooden door internal frame, front and rear HDF faces, and rebate machined out of the front HDF face

-The thinner of the two outer HDF faces is glued to a sheet of high density Baltic Birch plywood using acoustic glue.
+For entry-level soundproof doors, the thinner of the two outer faces is usually glued to a sheet of high density Baltic Birch plywood using acoustic glue.
 The acoustic glue dries into an elastometer which greatly improves sound-transmission loss between these two surfaces.
-Adjacent to the plywood is a mass-loaded elastometer sheet held in-between a sheet of high density (c 28 kg/m3) acoustic foam and a sheet of soundboard or acousti-board - (These are rigit sheets of highly-compressed mineral fibre weighing c 4kg/m2).
+Adjacent to the plywood is a mass-loaded elastometer sheet held in-between a sheet of high density acoustic foam and a sheet of soundboard or acousti-board - (These are rigit sheets of highly-compressed mineral fibre weighing c $4kg/m^2$ ).
 The soundboard / acousti-board sheet is in contact with the thicker of the two HDF faces, and the acoustic foam is slightly compressed when the materials are sandwiched together into a completed door leaf.